GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <p style="color:red">Lecture 4</p>

-<h1 style="color:grey">Layer articture</h1>
+<h1 style="color:grey">Layer architecture</h1>

 >The Internet model sometimes caused the TCP/IP protocol suit is composed of five levels:

 5. [Application]
 4. [Transport]
 3. [Network]
-2. [Dataline]
+2. [Datalink]
 1. [Physical]

-In developing these model the desingers distilled the process of transmitted data to its host fundemental elements.
-Identify the networking fection and collect these fections into dis.. form Layers.
-Each layer defines a family of fections distinctive from these of each layer.
+In developing these model the designers distilled the process of transmitted data to its host fundamental elements.
+Identify the networking faction and collect these factions into dis.. form Layers.
+Each layer defines a family of factions distinctive from these of each layer.

-Each layer build upon the service of the layer below it. eg. layer 3 is based on the service of layer 2, and provides service to layer 4.
+Each layer build upon the service of the layer below it. e.g. layer 3 is based on the service of layer 2, and provides service to layer 4.
 Layer X on one machine communicates with Layer X on other machine.

 It costs quite a lot to change a protocol, especially when it does not suits the interface of upper layer and below layer.
 Because change of interface means change the protocol, which result into a change of the whole networking system.
 That is a revolution.